WETENSCHAP EN TECHNOLOGIE BL

 MIT Technology Review

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Exclusive: A record-breaking baby has been born from an embryo that’s over 30 years old A baby boy has just won the new record for the “oldest baby.”...
+AI-designed viruses are here and already killing bacteria Artificial intelligence can draw cat pictures and write emails.
+Now the same technology can compose a working genome.
+A research...
 Read more »

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-This startup wants to use the Earth as a massive battery Texas-based startup Quidnet Energy just completed a test showing it can store energy for up to six...
+How to measure the returns on R&D spending Given the draconian cuts to US federal funding for science, it’s worth asking some hard-nosed money questions: How much should...
 Read more »

 WETENSCHAP EN TECHNOLOGIE ARTIKELEN